Patryk-Majchrzak/currency-converter-react/README.md

 <img src="for_readme/errorScreen.png">

-4. You can change graphics by clicking "włącz ciemny  motyw" (enable dark motive) button.
-Button will now say "Włącz jasny motyw" (enable bright motive).
-If you click once again graphics will go back to default and button label will change once again to "włącz ciemny  motyw" (enable dark motive)
+4. You can change graphics by clicking "włącz ciemny  motyw" (enable dark theme) button.
+Button will now say "Włącz jasny motyw" (enable bright theme).
+If you click once again graphics will go back to default and button label will change once again to "włącz ciemny  motyw" (enable dark thme)

 <img src="for_readme/changeThemeAnimation.gif">